Commonwealth water legislation

-Water legislation administered by the Department of Agriculture and Water Resources includes:
+Water legislation administered by the Department of Agriculture, Water and the Environment includes:

 Water Act 2007

 The Water Act 2007 provides the legislative framework for ensuring that Australia’s largest water resource—the Murray-Darling Basin—is managed in the national interest.
 In doing so the Water Act recognises that Australian states in the Murray-Darling Basin continue to manage Basin water resources within their jurisdictions.

 The Water Act:

 - establishes the Murray-Darling Basin Authority (MDBA) with the functions and powers, including enforcement powers, needed to ensure that Basin water resources are managed in an integrated and sustainable way.

 - requires the MDBA to prepare the Basin Plan - a strategic plan for the integrated and sustainable management of water resources in the Murray-Darling Basin.

 - establishes a Commonwealth Environmental Water Holder to manage the Commonwealth's environmental water to protect and restore the environmental assets of the Murray-Darling Basin, and outside the Basin where the Commonwealth owns water.

 - provides the Australian Competition and Consumer Commission (ACCC) with a key role in developing and enforcing water charge and water market rules along the lines agreed in the National Water Initiative.